nasa-jpl/jeme/public/HOW_IT_WORKS.md

     - Geographic regions
     - Country identification

+#### Seed Papers Definition
+**Seed papers** (also referred to as team papers) are the foundational publications that define, describe, or formally introduce a given modeling system.
+They typically include:
+1. **Model Development & Description** – Papers presenting the design, formulation, or technical basis of the system.
+2. **Core Applications** – Studies that demonstrate the model's capability and serve as reference examples.
+3. **Reference Works** – Papers that the broader community consistently cites when applying, validating, or extending the system.

+These seed papers form the core bibliography for each model and are prominently featured in the dashboard as they represent the essential works that established each modeling framework.

 #### Engagement Level Classification
 - **Level 1**: Acknowledgement Citation
    - The work is mentioned only as background or context (e.g., in the introduction or related work) without using its data, methods, or results.